hardeymolhar/Azure-Cloud-CapStone-Projects/README.md

 # Azure Cloud Capstone Projects

-This repository contains **capstone cloud infrastructure projects** built in a **controlled Azure sandbox environment** with enforced **policy and RBAC restrictions**.
+A collection of **Azure infrastructure capstone projects** built in a **restricted sandbox environment** with enforced **policy and RBAC constraints**.

-The goal of these projects is to demonstrate **infrastructure design thinking**, **operational discipline**, and **decision-making under constraints**, rather than unrestricted or idealized deployments.
+These projects focus on **design judgment and operational thinking under constraints**, not idealized deployments.

 ---

-## 🎯 Purpose of This Repository
+## 🎯 What This Repository Demonstrates

-These projects are designed to showcase:

-- Practical Azure infrastructure skills (IaaS + selected PaaS)
+- Azure infrastructure fundamentals (IaaS + selected PaaS)
-- Terraform-based infrastructure provisioning
+- Terraform-based provisioning and state management
-- Networking, Storage, and Compute fundamentals
+- Networking, storage, and compute design basics
-- Engineering judgment when operating under real-world limitations

-This mirrors conditions commonly found in:
-- Enterprise environments
+- Practical decision-making in constrained environments
-- Training and internal sandboxes
-- Shared cloud subscriptions

 ---

 ## 🔒 Environment Constraints (Intentional)

-All projects were built under the following constraints:
+All projects were built with:
 - Pre-created resource groups
-- Custom Role RBAC permissions
+- Custom RBAC roles (no owner access)
 - Enforced Azure policies
-- Limited region and SKU availability
+- Limited regions and SKUs
-- No owner-level access

-These constraints influenced design choices and are treated as **inputs**, not blockers.
+Constraints are treated as **inputs**, not blockers.